monhacks/crystalboard/README.md

 # pokecrystal-board

-pokecrystal-board is a board game engine for the GBC based on [pokecrystal](https://github.com/pret/pokecrystal).
+pokecrystal-board is a single-player RPG board game engine for the GBC based on [pokecrystal](https://github.com/pret/pokecrystal).

 In pokecrystal-board **you will find**:
 - Content with new built-in features